-Metro requires that grantees provide proof of insurance coverage for the duration of their grant-funded activities.
+Metro requires that grantees provide proof of insurance coverage for the duration of their grant.
 If you or your fiscal sponsor do not have insurance, grant money can be used to purchase coverage and should be included in your application's proposed budget.
+Insurance coverage must be in place before your contract can be finalized.
+Insurance requirements include carrying commercial general liability, auto coverage if vehicles will be used for grant-funded activities and workers compensation coverage if your organization has paid employees and is subsequently required by law.
+If your proposal is a single event, you may substitute event insurance for general liability coverage.